tombenke/rest-tool/docs/services.md

         -n Customers \
         -d "A service to manage the collection of customers"

+After the successful execution, you will find a new service under the `project-root/services/customers` folder.
+You can add/edit the files under this directory according to your needs.

+Do not forget, that the service descriptors you created will not be activated automatically. in order to do this, you need to put them into the `project-root/config.yml`.

 #### Add new service to the project in bulk mode